centipeda/novelupdates-notifier/README.md

 ## Setup

-Requires Python 3, an account on Pushover with at least one licensed device.
-Start by creating an account on [Pushover](https://pushover.net/), registering a device, then [registering an application](https://pushover.net/apps/build), and the [RSS feed for your reading list](#rss-link).
+Requires Python 3 and an account on Pushover with at least one licensed device.
+Start by creating an account on [Pushover](https://pushover.net/), registering a device, then [registering an application](https://pushover.net/apps/build).
+Also, get the [RSS feed for your reading list](#rss-link).

 Clone this repository:
 ```console